White teacher interrupts anti-racism talk to argue, swear at Black presenter in front of students | CBC News

 White teacher interrupts anti-racism talk to argue, swear at Black presenter in front of students

-A Black man says a white teacher with the Lester B. Pearson school board interrupted his anti-racism presentation about the history of the N-word and swore at him.
+A Black man says a white teacher with a Montreal-area school board interrupted his anti-racism presentation about the history of the N-word and swore at him.

-Omari Newton, a Quebec educator and actor, organized virtual assemblies this week with the goal of teaching Grade 10 students about the origins and implications of the N-word.
+Omari Newton, a Quebec educator and actor, organized virtual assemblies over the past week with the goal of teaching Grade 10 students about the origins and implications of the N-word.

-The school board had asked Newton to prepare online presentations as part of its anti-racism week initiative.
+The Lester B. Pearson School Board, which runs schools on the island of Montreal, had asked Newton to prepare online presentations as part of its anti-racism week initiative.

-The school had committed to addressing the issue of racism, after two students who attend John Rennie High school posted an offensive video on social media last summer.
+The board had committed to addressing the issue of racism, after two students who attend John Rennie High School in the city of Pointe-Claire posted an offensive video on social media last summer.
 The video featured blackface, racial slurs and derogatory statements about Black people.

 On Thursday, Newton had reached the part of his workshop that dealt with a book by author Pierre Vallières, the title of which contains the N-word.
-Vallières was a leader within the Front de Libération du Québec (FLQ) who committed acts of terror.
+Vallières was known as an intellectual leader of the Front de libération du Québec (FLQ) who committed acts of terror.

-Vallières' book drew parallels between the plight of French-speaking Quebecers and the civil rights struggle of African Americans.
+The book by Vallières drew parallels between the plight of French-speaking Quebecers and the civil rights struggle of African Americans.

-Newton says he continued with his presentation, stating that the topic is relevant because many people, including the premier, deny that systemic racism exists in the province.
+Newton said he continued with his presentation, stating that the topic is relevant because many people, including Quebec's premier, deny that systemic racism exists in the province.

 Newton said the teacher told him he had enjoyed the presentation up to the point where he mentioned Vallières.